MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-2-Defense-Acquisition-Regulations-System-Department-Defense/subchapter-F-Special-Categories-Contracting/part-237-Service-Contracting/subpart-237.72-Educational-Service-Agreements/section-237.7204.md

 (l) “Tuition” means the amount of money charged by an educational institution for instruction, not including fees.

 (m) “Fees” means those applicable charges directly related to enrollment in the Contractor's institution.
-Unless specifically allowed in the request for services, fees shall not include -
+Unless specifically allowed in the request for services, fees shall not include—

 (1) Any permit charge, such as parking and vehicle registration; or